-- .1 Name of ship - .2 Reasons for suspecting the ship - .3 Date and time (UTC) of observation or identification - .4 Position of ship - .5 Flag and port of registry - Type, size (estimated tonnage) and other descriptive data (e.g. superstructure, colour and funnel mark) - .7 Draught condition (loaded or in ballast) - .8 Approximate course and speed - .9 Position of slick in relating to ship (e.g. astern, port, starboard) - .10 Part of the ship from which discharge was seen emanating - .11 Whether discharge ceased when ship was observed or contacted by radio
+- .1 Name of ship and IMO Number - .2 Reasons for suspecting the ship - .3 Date and time (UTC) of observation or identification - .4 Position of ship - .5 Flag and port of registry - .6 Type, size (estimated tonnage) and other descriptive data (e.g. superstructure, colour and funnel mark) - .7 Draught condition (loaded or in ballast) - .8 Approximate course and speed - .9 Position of slick in relation to ship (e.g. astern, port, starboard) - .10 Part of the ship from which discharge was seen emanating - .11 Whether discharge ceased when ship was observed or contacted by radio